psychemedia/sin-eater-resources/src/wip/_misc.md

 The practice of "sin-eating" referred to, peculiar to the Welsh border, was discontinued before the end of the seventeenth century.
 The following description of it, given in Brand's "Popular Antiquities," is taken from the Lansdowne Manuscripts: " In the County of Hereford it was an old custom at funerals to hire poor people, who were to take upon them the sins of the party deceased.
 One of them—he was a long, lean, ugly, lamentably poor rascal—I remember that he lived in a cottage on Rosse highway.
 The manner was that when a corpse was brought out and laid on the bier, a loaf of bread was brought out and delivered to the sin-eater over the corpse, as also a mazard bowl of maple, full of beer, which was also drunk up, and sixpence in money.
 In consideration whereof, he took upon him *ipso facto* all the sins of the defunct, and freed him or her from walking after death.
 This custom alludes, methinks, to something of the scapegoat kind in Ihe Levitical law, and though rarely used in our days, yet by some people was observed even in the strictest time of the Presbyterian Government. ...
 The like is done in the city of Hereford in those times, where a woman kept, many years before her death, a mazard bowl for the sinne eater."
 Another account says the sin-eater " pronounced the ease and rest of the soul departed, for which he would pawn his own soul."

-Dr. Schuyler, in his book on Turkestan, describes a corresponding custom : "In Ach Kurgan ... he met an old man called an ishachi, who made his living by taking upon himself the sins of the dead, and devoting his life to prayer for their souls."
+Dr. Schuyler, in his book on Turkestan, describes a corresponding custom: "In Ach Kurgan ... he met an old man called an ishachi, who made his living by taking upon himself the sins of the dead, and devoting his life to prayer for their souls."

 https://archive.org/details/sim_the-catholic-world-a-monthly-magazine_1930-11_132_788/page/212/mode/2up?q=%22sin+eating%22